El Teniente: Geology

 The copper ore deposits are those of a typical copper porphyry and associated alteration-mineralization.
 These altered zones include chalcopyrite, pyrite, bornite and molybdenite as hypogene minerals and chalcocite as a supergene mineral.
 The ore body surrounds the Braden Pipe in a continuous ring with a width of 610 m.
 The pipe is a geologic structure in the shape of an inverted cone, having a surface diameter of 1200 m, and consisting of post-pipe breccia called the Braden Formation.
 The boundary of the pipe is marked by this post-pipe breccia and a pre-pipe breccia forming a belt up to 61 m wide.
 "The Braden Pipe was a center of strong mineralization and structural weakness before the pipe was formed."
 Copper mineralization and pipe formation occurred in the Pliocene.
 Ore was originally mined from the Fortuna orebody at the southwest quadrant starting in 1906.
 Since 1922, the larger Teniente orebody has also been mined on the east side.
 "The best grade of ore is found in altered andesite or in andesitic flow breccia adjacent to the pre-pipe breccia."

 Mineralization at El Teniente is thought to be indebted to its position at the intersection of two large fault systems.
 This favoured the rise of magma and the subsequent circulation of mineral-rich fluids.
+About 25 km to the southeast of El Teniente, along the mountainous border of Santiago and O'Higgins regions, lies the unexploited porphyry copper deposit of Catedral.